openenergymonitor/HeatpumpMonitor/selectingheatmeter.md

 <table><tr><td><img src="images/heatmeters/qalcosonice3.png"></td><td>

-- Tested at OpenEnergyMonitor: Yes
+- Tested at OpenEnergyMonitor: Yes, for Richard Boyd at [You Generate](https://www.yougenerate.co.uk/)
 - Class 2, MID approved
 - Ultrasonic
 - Not compatible with glycol (to our knowledge)